hyperzy/Diffusion-Inpainting/README.md

-## Apply some kinds of diffusion algorithm for inpainting 2D or 3D grid.
+## Apply some kinds of diffusion algorithms for inpainting 2D or 3D grids.

 ## Note
 Only for 2d depth image (16bit) now.
 But it is easy to be extended to gray scale image or RGB image.